Queen Elizabeth Stadium

 The Queen Elizabeth Stadium is an indoor sport facility on the Morrison Hill in Wan Chai, on the Hong Kong Island of Hong Kong.
 First opened in 1980, it has a 3,500-seat arena, gymnasia, squash and badminton courts, and a multi-purpose hall.
 It was built by the Urban Council, and is now managed by the Leisure and Cultural Services Department of the Hong Kong Government.

-It hosted the official 1983 Asian Basketball Championship.
+It hosted the official 1983 Asian Basketball Championship and the 2023 Gay Games.

 History

 Queen Elizabeth II made her first visit to Hong Kong, then a British colony, in May 1975.
 This Royal Visit became the namesake of the stadium.
 The construction was funded by various means including donations from local philanthropists such as Sir Tang Shiu-kin, and the Royal Hong Kong Jockey Club.

 The foundation stone was laid by the Acting Governor Sir Denys Roberts on 21 December 1977.
 The stadium was opened by the Governor Sir Murray MacLehose on 27 August 1980.
 Since then the stadium has become one of the major venues for cultural and sports activities in Hong Kong.